 There’s a brief interview with writer and publisher John Lucas, in Nottingham’s Leftlion here .
 It’s a good read, conveying John’s passion for writing, publishing, cricket and music, in no particular order, and capturing a little of his direct and down to earth manner, his forthright, informed and uncompromising views, his quickness of mind, joyful independence and wicked sense of humor.
-It’s a brief article so doesn’t touch on John’s vast knowledge of literature; mention any writer to him in any genre and John will have an opinion on the merits or otherwise of their works.
+It’s a brief article so doesn’t touch on John’s vast knowledge of literature; mention pretty nearly any writer to him in any genre and John will have an informed opinion on the merits or otherwise of their works.

 I met John Lucas in 2012 at a poetry reading in Nottingham.
 It was the first time we had ever spoken and John said he had enjoyed my pamphlet, ‘Gopagilla’, and asked if he could have my home address.

 I thought this was unusual in the age of e-mail, but duly wrote my name, street and post code in John’s well thumbed notebook.
 A week or so later I received a handwritten note on hand-stamped paper asking if I had any more poems as John would like to bring out a collection with his publishing company, Shoestring Press.